emmahone/Local-Storage-Operator-reference/README.md

     - It is not mounted.
     - It does not contain partitions.

 If you meet all of these pre-requisites, you can create your `LocalVolume` object that defines how the LSO is going to create the persistent volumes.
-There are two `spec.storageClassDevices.volumeMode` options, Filesystem and Block.
+There are two `spec.storageClassDevices.volumeMode` options, `Filesystem` and `Block`.

 To define a LocalVolume with volumeMode `Filesystem`, you can use a `LocalVolume` object like the one below: